Good heart health is vital to your overall health. Here are some easy cardio health tips to squeeze into an already packed day.

 This energy comes from within your heart cells and is generated by the mitochondria – your cells’ power factory.

 Mitochondria produce the antioxidant CoQ10 along with free radicals as part of the natural energy production process.
 When these are in balance, everything is fine but from the age of 35, the mitochondria’s production of CoQ10 can begin to slow down, exposing the cells to free radical damage, which can lead to compromised energy production, and a less than optimal cardiovascular system.
-Because of these high energy needs, heart muscle cells have one of the highest concentrations of mitochondria in the human body, up to 5,000 per cell.
+Because of these high energy needs, heart muscle cells have one of the highest concentrations of mitochondria.
 So as you can imagine, it’s important they’re in good working order.

 Thankfully, supporting helping your cells’ energy production only takes 10 seconds a day.
 No-brainer, right?